9 times Nicolas Cage transformed his appearance for a role

 Season of the Witch (2011)

-Cage took on the classic medieval long hair look for this fantasy movie that was loathed by critics, receiving a score of 11% on Rotten Tomatoes.
+Cage took on the classic medieval long hair look for this fantasy movie that was loathed by critics, receiving a score of 11 per cent on Rotten Tomatoes.
 Cage starred alongside Ron Perlman as Teutonic Knights who return from The Crusades to find their people decimated by plague.
 He must take a witch (Claire Foy) to a monastery to lift the curse.

 Dying of the Light (2014)